ska-sa/katsdpcontim/README.rst

 Both production (Dockerfile) and development (Dockerfile.dev) containers are available.
-The production container contains Obit installed under the kat user's directory.
+The production container contains Obit installed under the kat user's directory and runs python code and Obit executables as the ``kat`` user.

 The development container extends the production container by installing AIPS under the kat user's directory, in addition to a VNC server.
+In contrast to the production container, it runs code as ``root``.
+This allows developers to (easily) mount read/write docker volumes.

 ~~~~~~~~~~~~
 Requirements